 - JPEGmini is a free and paid standalone app for the computer, and the Pro version has a Lightroom plugin that can be incorporated within your Lightroom to NextGEN Gallery workflow.

-- Kraken is a WordPress plugin that uses a their server to compress your images for web.
+- Kraken is a WordPress plugin that uses its server to compress your images for the web.
 The service starts at $50/year.